 In the event you are unable to verify your own transactions, a proxy must be designated.
 All verified transactions are approved by the Business Manager.

-In addition to the on-line verification of transactions, a paper credit card log must be submitted to the Department Manager, who will approve it and return it to you for your files.
+In addition to the on-line verification of transactions, a paper credit card log must be submitted to the Business Manager, who will approve it and return it to you for your files.
 This log reconciles against the paper bank statement you will receive on a monthly basis.
 Please detail each transaction, account charged, and the business purpose of the purchase.
 Also, original receipts must be attached to the log.
 Credit card logs must be retained for seven years by the purchaser.
 If a transaction is charged to a sponsored account, please see the Business Office for retention policy.